 – originally written March 2007, for German publisher Werner Pieper’s book on different peoples’ Sixties experience, with a few minor updates –

 And after the Sixties …

 The business grew into the distribution and manufacture of natural foods (Harmony Foods and Whole Earth) until 1982, when I left to launch the first VegeBurger onto the market, creating and christening the product.
 It did well, added a word to the language, and I sold it in 1988, leaving the food industry behind me.
-Two year advance on retirement, until I discover chaos theory.
+Take a two year advance on retirement, until I discover chaos theory.
 1990 open Strange Attractions, world’s only chaos shop, designing and publishing lots of fractal imagery and computer graphics, later licensing these to others and through agencies.
 Millions of fractals reprinted throughout the world.
 1998 publish my book Uncommon Sense, the State is Out of Date, outlining the messages and lessons that chaos theory has for our lives and societies – sell 3200 copies.
-2000 to 2007, writing and researching next book, published 2008 and titled Sun of gOd – Discover the Self-Organizing Consciousness That Underlies Everything.
+From 2000 to 2007, am writing and researching next book, published 2008 and titled Sun of gOd – Discover the Self-Organizing Consciousness That Underlies Everything.
 Spend my time promoting this book then in 2013 I upgrade my first book, retitled The State Is Out Of Date, We Can Do It Better.
-I give talks and interviews on both topics.
+Many talks and interviews on both topics can be found online.